sauravjoshi23/Magic_Square_Generated/readme.md

 #Magic_Square
-Sum in any row ,columns or diagonal of a square matrix is constant
+Sum in any row ,columns or diagonal of a square matrix is constantg